 Because of course, this isn’t really a poem for white supremacists.
 I don’t know any white supremacists.

-But I know a lot of people in this room.
-And I know myself.
+But I know a lot of people in my neighborhood.
+I know a lot of people in my family.
+I know myself.
 And I know how white supremacy is upheld, whether through our action, our inaction, or just through paying our tuition and taxes.
 How it isn’t just the broken treaty; it also the treaty.
 How a gavel can speak as loudly as a grenade.
 How a white fratboy in blackface on Halloween and his friend, who knows it’s wrong but doesn’t say anything, begin to blur together.

 How the real racists, today, are so often not even racist.
 Those teeth, sharper when smiling, sharper still when smiling, and meaning it.